 Because of their ridiculously favorable financial position, the move to take on debt as green bonds (this is the largest green bond ever issued by a US company), came as a welcome surprise.
 The money raised through the bonds is used exclusively for sustainable projects, including partially funding Apple’s new flagship sustainable campus.

-According to their 2016 Green Bond Impact report, Apple has already allocated over $400 billion across 16 different green projects to date.
+According to its annual Green Bond Impact report, Apple has already allocated over $2.5 billion of green bond proceeds between 2016-September, 2018.

 Getting Away From Conflict Minerals

 Once a source of protest from Greenpeace and other environmental groups, Apple is nearing the total elimination of any conflict minerals from its products.
 Unfortunately, it’s often very hard to track some of the smelters and refiners particularly from parts of Central Africa, some of which use child labor or slavery to source their materials.
 Despite this obstacle, in 2016 Apple Inc. stated that it would audit 100 percent of its conflict mineral suppliers.